dongqi-DQ/GEO4PALM/README.md

 ![domain_utility_screenshot](https://github.com/dongqi-DQ/GEO4PALM/assets/22810987/1f25f70e-53db-4755-b36e-aa24b3488e87)

 #### To generate a namelist
-1. Input the desired map projection of PALM.
+1. Enter the desired map projection of PALM in `local projection (epsg)`.
 2. Enter configuration of each domain.
 Use `Add to map` button to add the domain.
 Repeat this process for all nesting domains.
 Use `undo` to remove the newest domain from the map.
 3. Once all domains are added, click `Get domain configure` to generate the configuration lines for GEO4PALM and PALM namelists separately.
 4. Copy and paste the configuration lines for GEO4PALM and PALM.